 Tip 4: Help your staff cope with 'password overload'

 If you're in charge of how passwords are used in your organisation, there's a number of things you can do that will improve security.
-Most importantly, your staff will have dozens of non-work related passwords to remember as well, so avoid the temptation to enforce password access to a service simply because you can.
+Most importantly, your staff will have dozens of non-work related passwords to remember as well, so only enforce password access to a service if you really need to.
+Where you do use passwords to access a service, do not enforce regular password changes.
+Passwords really only need to be changed when you suspect a compromise of the login credentials.

 You should also provide secure storage so staff can write down passwords for important accounts (such as email and banking), and keep them safe (but not with the device itself).
 Staff will forget passwords, so make sure they can reset their own passwords easily.

 Tip 5: Change all default passwords